CERC-Genomic-Medicine/CARTaGENE_flagship_paper/ARG-based imputation and regional frequency/README.md

 2. To perform ARG-imputation from an ARG in tskit format and a vcf file, please use: https://github.com/almejiaga/ARG-imputation

 3. To infer carrier frequencies from a set of carriers using ISGen, refer to this fork repository: https://github.com/almejiaga/ISGen

+## Downstream analaysis

+- Plotting the regional frequency estimates as a Quebec Heatmap: Quebec_map.py